How to Remove White Background in Photoshop (5 Fast Ways)

 (Method 04)

-Remove White Background Operating the “Magic Eraser Tool”
+Remove the White Background from the Image Using the “Magic Eraser Tool.”

 Step 1.
 Choosing the Tool